Mt Feathertop seen from Mount Hotham

 If we naively stuck with shortest time objective, as we see below, there’s a risk we’d skip past an available charger (eg Omeo) only to find the faster charge unavailable (eg Bruthen, deemed faster as marginally closer to the highway).
 Instead, most contingency objective picks chargers earlier on the route so we have, well, most contingency for unavailable chargers.

-However, we continue to ensure enough charging to reach our destination, as this optimal contingency result remains subject to all of the other resilience constraints trippler plans can be configured to satisfy, a neat result requiring minimal changes!
+While the contingency objective penalises chargers later on the route, we continue to ensure enough charging to reach our destination, as the result remains subject to all of the other resilience constraints trippler plans can be configured to satisfy, a neat result requiring minimal changes!

 Contingency explorer